Find Great Homeschool Courses Kindergarten to Grade 6

 If your child gets stuck, you can ask questions about the work in progress.
 “What happens next?
 How did he do that?
 How does it look, feel, sound, taste, or smell?
 What would you do differently?
 What else do you want to tell Grandma?”
 This should get you started with creative writing.

-Wordsmith Apprentice from Common Sense Press is a good program for 4th to 6th grades.
+Wordsmith Apprentice from Common Sense Press is an excellent program for 4th to 6th grades.
 It is a methodical introduction to writing based on creating newspaper type articles.
 It sells for around $15.

 Daily Grams and Easy Grammar are available for each grade from 2nd through 6th grade plus.
 These are very homeschool friendly with a high retention level.
 I highly recommend these having used them for my children.

-I am in the age group that was still taught real math (not new) and phonics.
-I still remember some of the lessons I was taught.
-I guess that is why I like a nice orderly math book and not some of the jumbled up math texts that I have seen.
+I am in the age group that was learned real math (not new) and phonics.
+I still remember some of the lessons.
+I guess that is why I like a nice orderly math book and not some jumbled up math texts that I have seen.
 Just looking at some of them makes me feel dyslexic.
 If I was a child and had to learn from some of these, I would hate math.
-But since I had good teaching, I like math and know a good book when I see one.
+But since I had good teaching, I like math and know an excellent book when I see one.

-For manipulatives, I use some one centimeter blocks and a rod track (50 or 100 cm) for adding and subtracting.
+For manipulatives, I use one-centimeter blocks and a rod track (50 or 100 cm) for adding and subtracting.
 Later I use a set of base 10 blocks for borrowing or carrying (alias renaming and regrouping).
 For teaching time, use a real analog clock and the digital one on your microwave or radio.
 And money?
-Use real money!
+Use actual money!
 It’s cheap because when you sell it, you get all your money back!

 Cuisenaire rods are helpful for skip counting and fractions.
 You can get a small set for under fifteen dollars, but these are not absolutely necessary.